raspofabs/spicy/docs/spicy_spec/stakeholder_needs.md

 Any tool with a medium (TCL2) or high (TCL3) needs some way to gain that required level of confidence.
-Methods to achieve that level include "confidence from use" which means that it's been used by so many for so long that the likelihood of unknown bugs or limitations is low enough you use the tool with high confidence or can plan around the known issues.
+Methods to achieve that level include "confidence from use" which means that a specific version has been used by so many for so long that the likelihood of unknown bugs or limitations is low enough for you to use the tool with high confidence or you can plan around the known issues.
 Examples of this can be using an old well-used tool like gcov, gtest, sed, awk, or grep, where the total number of hours of use by the tool is in the millions of hours across many architectures and use case patterns.
 Other ways to gain confidence include having a well defined and documented development process, and follow it.
 In this system, we follow a variant of ASPICE to provide a framework for structuring the work to be completed.
 Another way to gain confidence is through software inspection.
-This can include tests, static analysis, review, linters, or any other software quality tools.
+This can include
+tests, static analysis, review, linters, or any other software quality tools.
 For this project, the latter two are used because they provide a way to bootstrap the purpose of the tool.